CYBER IDENTIFICATION ENGINE

 - Seifert (2002): Journal of Applied Entomology 126: 1-9.

-For detailed information on discriminant analysis see, e.g.,
+For detailled information on discriminant analysis see, e.g.,

 - Jobson, J.D.
 (1992): Applied multivariate data analysis.
 Volume II: Categorical and multivariate methods. - Springer Verlag New York Inc., New York, Berlin, Heidelberg.